How to Fund a Business Acquisition: Strategic Options | 7 Park Avenue Financial

 How do you finance a business acquisition / how does acquisition financing work?

-Business acquisitions are financing by :
+Business acquisitions are financed by :

 Owner down payment and equity in conjunction with lender financing